Boseong County: Boseong Green Tea

 Mt.
 Hwangseong features the largest plantation in Boseong, the Daehan Green Tea Plantation.
-This plantation is responsible for over one third of all tea production in the area.
+This plantation accounts for over one third of all tea production in the area.
 The mountainside features a terraced design that extends along the lower reaches of the mountain and is carefully manicured, providing an impressive view when seen from the top.
-This view is accessible by road and has become a famous stop for tourists.
+This view is accessible by road and has become a well-known stop for tourists.
 The Boseong Fragrance Tea Festival is also staged in May of each year and 2013 will mark the 38th year of the festival.
 The festival gives tea enthusiasts the chance to pick tea leaves, make tea bowls or sample local cuisine infused with green tea flavoring.

 Boseong Green Tea passed the strict quality inspection of the Russian Medical Biology Lab, and was officially recognized as a beverage suitable for an astronaut's special diet.

 Transportation

 National Road No. 2 goes through Boseong, and the Gyeongjeon Line transits several towns.
 There are mainly five stations including Boseong station, Dukryang Station, Yedang Station, Joseong Station and Beolgyo Station.
 Coastal region has well-connected transportation.
 However, inland of Boseong has a poor transportation because of mountains.